 Tuition per Hour - $367

-Fees - $10 Graduate Education fee (per hour)
+Fees - $10 graduate College of Education fee (per hour)

 Accreditation - National Council for Accreditation of Teacher Education (NCATE)